History of the council

 In 1955 many parish boundaries were changed dramatically and the Parish was reduced to just Sutton-at-Hone and Hawley.
 In the late 1970s the parish was renamed Sutton-at-Hone and Hawley Parish Council to reflect its specific administration area.

 There are 9 seats on the Council – 6 representing Sutton-at-Hone and 3 for Hawley.
 Council meetings are currently held on the third Thursday of every month at 7.30pm, are open to the public and are currently held in Hawley Pavilion, opposite the Papermakers.
-A slot in the agenda allows for any questions from the public.
+A short slot in the agenda allows for any questions from the public.

 We own and maintain over 90 street lights, mainly off the main A225.
 There are 13 miles of Public Rights of way (PROW) within this parish and whilst these are the responsibility of Kent County Council, we do try and oversee their condition.